6 Tips for Healthy Teeth This Easter

 Cognitive Decline.
 Studies demonstrate that eating excessive sugar can cause brain fog and cognitive decline.

 Cavities!
-I think your Campbelltown dentist has made this clear, time and time again!
+I think your Campbelltown dentist has made this precise time and time again!

 So, what can you do?
 Here are our six tips!